SasooXD/philOS/README.md

 Initially, we intended to develop only an operating system (hence the name), but we eventually decided to buy some chips and got to work on building the physical computer as well.

 The project is still **work in progress**.
 There are many things left to implement and improve, however, the journey has taught us a great deal about how a computer _actually_ works under the hood.
-Working with no abstraction layers (_not even the C standard library!_) was challenging at times, but the result has been far more rewarding and fascinating as a direct consequence.
+Working with no abstraction layer was challenging at times, but the result has been far more rewarding and fascinating as a direct consequence.

 We hope we can inspire you to build a computer from absolutely nothing, too!